moshirfakhoury/edgetx-stickrecorder-luascript/README.md

 Loads large log files without freezing the radio UI.
 - Clean UI Layout:
 Dual stick visualization with labeled channels and clear navigation.
-- Global Variable Configuration:
+- Model-Based Configuration:
-Stores switch assignments and settings using EdgeTX global variables.
+Uses a per-model config file to store switch assignments and settings, eliminating the need for EdgeTX global variables and simplifying setup.

 **Installation:**